jaypalsodha/Java8Features/README.md

  - Supplier

-Two argument predefined Functional Interfaces:-
+# Two argument predefined Functional Interfaces:-
 ---------------------------------------------------------------------------------------------
  - BiPredicate
  - BiFunction
  - BiConsumer

-primitive Functional Interfaces:-
+# Primitive Functional Interfaces:-
 ---------------------------------------------------------------------------------------------
  - IntPredicate
  - IntFunction
  - IntConsumer

-Predicate(I):- functional interface
+# Predicate(I):- functional interface
  - Predicate functional interface is mainly use to check conditional checks.
  - single parameter is allowed for predicate function.
  - Type of parameter can be any datatype like Integer, float, double, or any object type.